God's Country (novel): Characters

-Curt Marder - the novel's oblivious, racist, and narcissitic first-person narrator (mistakenly called "Dirt Martin" by some); Marder lacks empathy and intellect, and is often only concerned about his own affairs, rarely considering the plights of others.
+Curt Marder – the novel's oblivious, racist, and narcissistic first-person narrator (mistakenly called "Dirt Martin" by some); Marder lacks empathy and intellect, and is often only concerned about his own affairs, rarely considering the plights of others.

-Bubba - a black cowboy and runaway slave who escaped his master's plantation in Virginia, is first described as a “the best tracker in the territory…a legend.”
+Bubba – a black cowboy and runaway slave who escaped his master's plantation in Virginia, is first described as a "the best tracker in the territory…a legend."
 Bubba is the novel's true protagonist, and the only character in the story with a moral compass.
 He reluctantly agrees to help Marder in exchange for a parcel of his land.
-Bubba is an excellent shot with his pistol, and rides a mule instead of a horse, asserting that it is less likely to be stolen by theives.
+Bubba is an excellent shot with his pistol, and rides a mule instead of a horse, asserting that it is less likely to be stolen by thieves.

 Jen Stinson - a young child who approaches Marder after hearing about his intentions to track down outlaws; the child claims that a group of white outlaws murdered his parents.
 Dressed as a boy, Jen tells Marder her name is "Jake" and claims to be 16.
 Bubba shoots a man who attempts to rape Jen, which is when Marder learns she is a girl.

-Sadie Marder - Curt's kidnapped wife, who only appears in the opening chapter, is seen thrown over the saddle of one of the marauder's horses, "swearing a blue streak" at them.
+Sadie Marder – Curt's kidnapped wife, who only appears in the opening chapter, is seen thrown over the saddle of one of the marauder's horses, "swearing a blue streak" at them.

-Blue - Marder's dog, who is killed by an arrow in the opening chapter by the hooligans.
+Blue – Marder's dog, who is killed by an arrow in the opening chapter by the hooligans.

-Donald Gerlach - never seen in the novel, Gerlach leads a group of outlaws who often dress as "Injun inpersonators."
+Donald Gerlach – never seen in the novel, Gerlach leads a group of outlaws who often dress as "Injun inpersonators."
 Gerlach's men are responsible for taking Sadie, and also likely for the death of Jen's parents.

-Terkle (Terk) - a red-headed saloon keeper in Dodge City whom Marder owes a small debt.
+Terkle (Terk) – a red-headed saloon keeper in Dodge City whom Marder owes a small debt.

-Clyde McBride (Wide Clyde) - Dodge City resident who beats Marder in a game of poker and dupes him into signing over his 52-acre property.
+Clyde McBride (Wide Clyde) – Dodge City resident who beats Marder in a game of poker and dupes him into signing over his 52-acre property.

-Taharry - a poker-playing man with a lisp, who suggests Marder solicits the services of Bubba.
+Taharry – a poker-playing man with a lisp, who suggests Marder solicits the services of Bubba.

-Tucker - a local rancher who employs the services of Bubba; he is stubbon, skeptical, and married to a woman Marder reproachfully describes as a "squaw."
+Tucker – a local rancher who employs the services of Bubba; he is stubborn, skeptical, and married to a woman Marder reproachfully describes as a "squaw".

-Big Elk, Red Eagle, Running Deer, & Happy Bear - Native Americans (likely Arapaho), who are friendly with Bubba.
+Big Elk, Red Eagle, Running Deer, & Happy Bear – Native Americans (likely Arapaho), who are friendly with Bubba.
 They have been uprooted by the U.S. Army's Cavalry, but remain generous to certain people (they give Jake/Jen Stinson her own horse).

-Loretta -- a prostitute who Marder meets during his journey; under the tutelage of Simon Phrensie, a bible vendor and preacher, they have left Kansas City for a small but growing western town called "Cahoots", persumably to establish a brothel.
+Loretta – a prostitute who Marder meets during his journey; under the tutelage of Simon Phrensie, a bible vendor and preacher, they have left Kansas City for a small but growing western town called "Cahoots", presumably to establish a brothel.
 Marder and Bubba help the group, which includes two other would-be prostitutes named Fannie and Roberta, rebuild their broken stagecoach.
 Throughout the story, Marder often daydreams more about Loretta than he does his abducted wife Sadie.
 Loretta eventually agrees to be a foster mother to Jen.